-The following definitions are taken from Working Together to Safeguard Children (2018).
+The following definitions are taken from Working Together to Safeguard Children (2023).
 In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to Surrey's Effective Family Resilience and Levels of Need document.
+To support the local context, all staff have access to Surrey's Continuum of Need Matrix.

 Forms of abuse and neglect

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family or in an institutional or community setting or by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.